dc-fukuoka/learn_mnist/README.md

 requirements: numpy

 Basically, the code is almost the same as https://github.com/mnielsen/neural-networks-and-deep-learning , though there are several modifications.
-Some modifications(except for my notes/comments):
+Some modifications are below(except for my notes/comments):
  * use the original MNIST data
  * use python3
  * replace np.dot() with np.outer() for a calculation of nabla_w in backward propagation, based on the algorithm